What is a romance scam?

 Dating websites usually aren’t liable for losses you incur while using them, unless you can argue that the service wasn’t provided with reasonable care and skill, or there were checks the website said it would carry out and didn’t.

-For more tips, see our guide to reporting a scam.
+For more tips, see our reporting a scam.